Intent

 - To enable pupils to consider their own responses to questions about the meaning and purpose of life.

-Knowledge forms the basis for progress in RE.
-The Telford and Wrekin Agreed Syllabus considers two types of knowledge: substantive (the what) and disciplinary (the how).
+Knowledge forms the basis for progress in RE and our curriculum considers two types of knowledge: substantive (the what) and disciplinary (the how).
 In terms of substantive knowledge, the development of such is reflected through the curriculum units where a religion is revisited and different questions are asked/ knowledge provided as pupils move through school.
 With regards to disciplinary knowledge in RE we think about the methods (the ways children find out about religion) and the personal disciplinary knowledge, which relates to how the study of religion helps pupils to learn about themselves and their values.

 What do we want children to be able to do by the end of Year 6?